velvia/links/rust.md

 * [Structopt](https://crates.io/crates/structopt) - define CLI options using a struct!
 * [tui-rs](https://github.com/fdehau/tui-rs) - Rust terminal UI for CLI apps.
 Check out list of projects it refers to also.
 Lots of options!
+  * [Ratatui](https://ratatui.rs/showcase/widgets/) is the new project btw
+* [cursive](https://github.com/gyscos/cursive/tree/main) is another text UI library, based on curses

 * [Hot Reloading in Rust](https://robert.kra.hn/posts/hot-reloading-rust/) - great article on how to hot-reload dynamic linked libraries in Rust, and on the potential pitfalls, with plenty of links.

+* [inventory](https://github.com/dtolnay/inventory) and [ctor](https://github.com/mmastrac/rust-ctor) - static "plugin" registration of different things in your repo, say you need a static list of function implementations, metadata, etc.
 * [quote]() - the standard way to generate a Rust code TokenStream from quoting rust code.
 Great for procedural macros or code generation.
 * [prettyplease](https://crates.io/crates/prettyplease) - Rust TokenStream pretty printer - great for code generation